skyscrapers/documentation/onboarding/orientation.md

 > Used to store confidential data in key-value pairs.

-They are technically only base64 encrypted, and anyone that has read access on the secrets themselves will be able to read it, but it's a smart way to inject secret data into your workloads.
+They are technically only base64 encoded, and anyone that has read access on the secrets themselves will be able to read it, but it's a smart way to inject secret data into your workloads.

 You can mount them as volumes, or inject them to the environment.